Temperature and relative humidity readings

 We are always on the look out for new options coming on the market, but they usually assume you want the data instantly, so they either require an electrical socket or assume an additional device that does.
 This doesn’t work very well in public spaces.
 They just get unplugged.

 Meanwhile, we have electronics volunteers make up suitable monitors from parts.
-Although there is an option to use them without wifi, it’s more difficult than using the Thermopro, so we now prioritize building for buildings with wifi.
+Although there is an option to use them without wifi, it’s more difficult than using the Thermopro, so we now advise you to use those instead.

 Setting them up with your wifi details is a pain but we now ship them with your wifi details pre-loaded.
-It costs us about £10 to make and post them out, and at the moment we’re paying around £300 a year for service that gets the data to the internet.
+It costs us about £10 to make and post them out, and at the moment we’re paying around £300 a year for service that gets the data to the internet for all our venues.
 We’re OK for now, but we may need to find a way to cover these costs.

 Tip